Apple Independent Repair Provider

 Display Message on iPhone 11/12/13/14 Series

-Starting with iOS 15 and iPhone 11 models (the 11, Pro, and Pro Max) and newer, your phone will show a message if it has had a screen replacement: “Unable to verify this iPhone has a genuine Apple display.”
+Starting with iPhone 11 models and newer, your phone will show a message if it has had a screen replacement: “Unable to verify this iPhone has a genuine Apple display.”
 It starts as a message on your lock screen, lasting for four days.
-After this, the warning hides itself in the Settings for 15 days, and then in Settings > General > About after that.
+After this, the warning hides itself in Settings for 15 days, and then in Settings > General > About after that.
 It does not affect your ability to use your device.

 The TrueTone functionality will stay on the iPhone as we use a special programmer to transfer the data across.